sensingtheforest/sensingtheforest.github.io/src/posts/2024-05-11-third-fieldtrip-to-alice-holt-forest.md

 </figure>
 </div>

 Pete delighted our ears with different texture-based, granular sonic materials.
 It felt immersive and unique already!
-Luigi kept exploring the Internet connectivity of the area with Streamer I, to find that it was again weak or null in this spot.
+Luigi kept exploring the Internet connectivity of the area with Streamer I, to find that it was again weak or null in this spot with this set-up.

 ## Meeting lunch at the Visitors Centre